Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 You can make them using your Instant Pot and a silicone egg mold, or in your oven in a muffin tin.
 No matter which method you use, they’re quick, easy, and budget-friendly to make.

-The most popular egg bites are the Starbucks egg white bites recipe.
+The most popular kind is the Starbucks egg white bites recipe.
 Once you try them with gruyere and bacon, you’ll want them for breakfast or even just as a snack all of the time!

 What makes Starbucks sous vide egg bites so popular?